Guide to Database DevOps

 Instrument the process for visibility, consistency, and reliability

-It’s important to set up your whole process so you can easily get data to find issues and leads to an objective, blameless path toward improvement.
+It’s important to set up your whole process so you can easily get data to find issues and lead to an objective, blameless path toward improvement.
 Data should be transparent and accessible to everyone.
 It should be meaningful and easily visualized to spot problems and trends.

 The ultimate goal is to build applications that collect data on business, application, database, and infrastructure.
 For database DevOps, Liquibase collects detailed information about every database deployment it performs and automatically logs it to a centralized database, eliminating the human error inherent in manual entry.